-The ESD Group Disability Income Plan is designed to provide you with a regular monthly income when you are Totally Disabled and unable to work as the result of an injury or sickness.
+The ESD Group Disability Income Insurance is designed to provide you with a regular monthly income when you are Totally Disabled and unable to work as the result of an injury or sickness.

 The U.S. (except LA, MT, NH, OR, SD, VT, WA and territories) and Puerto Rico.